Photo by Ulannaq Ingemann/Shutterstock

-Intrepid has been expanding its Greenland product over the past couple of years and just launched a new Greenland Expedition for 2020, which will be its first dedicated tour of the country (versus cruises that include Greenland, which Intrepid has offered in the past).
+Intrepid has been expanding its Greenland product over the past couple of years and just launched a new Greenland Expedition for 2020, which will be its first dedicated tour of the country (versus itineraries that simply include Greenland, which Intrepid has offered in the past).

 The trip will feature being welcomed into a local home to enjoy kaffeemik, a Greenlandic tradition of serving up sweets and conversation; cruising through broken icebergs to the fishing community of Oqaatsut; hiking to archaeological sites, through gorges and craggy hillsides; exploring Nuuk, the colorful capital of Greenland; and overnighting on the Ilulissat Icefjord, a glacier where Greenland’s ice cap meets the sea.

-The fact that it is a land-based tour means that customers can immerse themselves more fully in Greenlandic culture and support local businesses, noted Millington.
-She added that with demand for Greenland increasing, “It’s really down to the trailblazers to set a precedent to visit the country in a responsible and sustainable manner for those who may follow in their footsteps.”
+Millington cautioned, however, that whatever tourism growth Greenland sees should ideally be executed responsibly.
+“It’s really down to the trailblazers to set a precedent to visit the country in a responsible and sustainable manner for those who may follow in their footsteps," she said

-Iceland’s rapid rise in popularity, making it an overnight tourism hot spot, may serve as a cautionary tale as travelers start to turn their sights to the more remote reaches of Greenland.
+Iceland’s rapid rise in popularity, making it an overnight tourism sensation, should serve as a cautionary tale as travelers start to turn their sights to the more remote reaches of Greenland.
 Though, without Wow Air-level airfares, the threat of a dangerously speedy jolt in tourism numbers for Greenland is far lesser.

-As for how to get there, it’s probably never going to be as easy as Wow Air made it to get to Iceland, but it is doable.
-Air Greenland operates regular flights from Copenhagen (Greenland is an autonomous region of Denmark) to Kangerlussuaq in eastern Greenland, and seasonal flights between Keflavik in Iceland and the capital of Greenland, Nuuk, in the west.
+It’s likely never going to be as easy to get to Greenland as Wow Air made it to get to Iceland, but it is doable.
+Air Greenland operates regular flights from Copenhagen, Denmark, to Kangerlussuaq in eastern Greenland, and seasonal flights between Keflavik in Iceland and the capital of Greenland, Nuuk, in the west.
 Air Iceland Connect flies year-round from Reykjavík’s domestic airport to Kulusuk in East Greenland and to Nuuk.